KQED News and The California Report

 - The state has set up a new online marketplace, called Covered California, where people can buy insurance.

-- All health plans offered in Covered California will feature the same standard set of benefits.
+- All health plans offered in Covered California feature the same standard set of benefits.

-- Starting Jan.
+- Effective Jan.
 1, 2014, insurance companies may consider only three factors to determine the cost of your premium: age, geography and family size.
-Your health history will no longer be considered in setting premiums.
+Your health history may no longer be considered in setting premiums.

 - To help you pay for insurance, the federal government is offering tax credits for people who qualify, based on their income.

 For millions of Californians, the online marketplace — Covered California — is the heart of the health law.
 If you are uninsured, or buy insurance for yourself or your family, Covered California is where you can shop.
 So far, two million people have purchased insurance on Covered California, and many others are eligible for subsidized coverage, but not signed up.
 If you do not have health insurance, you may need to pay a penalty.
 In tax year 2015, that penalty is 2 percent of your income or $325 per person, whichever is greater.
 If you do not have insurance in 2016, the penalty rises to 2.5 percent of income or $695 per person.
 (Penalties for children are half the amount of adults.)